JoshuaGottlieb/King-County-Analysis/README.md

 (Show training price boxplot vs. cleaned training price boxplot)

 There are some large outliers in terms of `price` in our data set - very few houses sold for above $10,000,000, but this skews our mean price data.
 In theory, these houses are custom-made and are not good representations of an average property, instead being owned by the ultra-rich.
 Thus, houses with a `price` greater than 3 times the standard boxplot maximum value (1.5 * IQR + 75th quantile) were dropped from our data set.
-Records with `sqft_living` or `sqft_lot` for similar reasons.
+Records with `sqft_living` or `sqft_lot` above 3 times the standard boxplot maximum value were dropped for similar reasons.
 While this does mean that our model loses information about expensive houses with large square footage, this should allow us to focus on homes in a more reasonable range of parameter values that can be reproduced.

 (Show correlation tables)